Not Having Car Insurance in South Carolina Penalties

 What Happens When You Don’t Have Coverage?

-Let’s assume that you are a South Carolina driver who currently has valid coverage in place, but you want to drop it, if just for a few months, in order to save the cash.
+Let’s assume that you are a South Carolina driver who currently has valid coverage in place, but you want to drop it if just for a few months, to save the cash.
 You may be thinking that it will take at least that long for the DMV to catch up to you and by then you’ll have a new policy in place.
 If that’s you, you may want to think again.
 That’s because South Carolina employs what is known as the Automobile Insurance Liability Reporting System, or AILR.

 AILR works like this: When you cancel your auto insurance, your (now former) insurer will immediately electronically notify the DMV of the cancellation.
 The DMV will then automatically send out a letter informing you that you have 20 business days to provide verification of new insurance coverage.
 If you changed insurance companies without a lapse in coverage, no problem.
-Just notify your new carrier about the letter and they should be able to take care of informing the DMV right away.
+Just notify your new carrier about the letter, and they should be able to take care of informing the DMV right away.

 If you fail to respond to the letter within the given 20-day period, however, then you have a problem.
 Your license plate and vehicle registration will likely be suspended, and you may also lose your privilege to drive.
 Any vehicle.
 Period.
 And reinstating your plates, registration and driving privileges can get expensive.
 First of all, you will have to obtain new insurance and prove it to the DMV.
 Then you will pay a $200 reinstatement fee, plus $5.00 per day for every day that you went between valid policies.